cnabio/cnab-spec/400-claims.md

 The fields above are defined as follows:

-- `action` (REQUIRED): The name of the action that last caused this claim to be updated.
+- `action` (REQUIRED): The name of the action executed against the installation.
 This may be any of the built-in actions (`install`, `upgrade`, `uninstall`) as well as any custom actions as defined in the bundle descriptor.
 The special name `unknown` MAY be used in the case where the CNAB Runtime cannot determine the action name of a claim.
 - `bundle` (REQUIRED): The bundle, as defined in [the Bundle Definition](101-bundle-json.md).
-- `created` (OPTIONAL): A timestamp indicating when this release claim was first created.
-This MUST not be changed after initial creation.
+- `created` (REQUIRED): A timestamp indicating when this _claim_ was created.
-- `bundleReference` (OPTIONAL): A canonical reference to the bundle used in the last action.
+- `bundleReference` (OPTIONAL): A canonical reference to the bundle used in the action.
 This bundle reference SHOULD be digested to identify a specific version of the referenced bundle.
 - `custom` (OPTIONAL): A section for custom extension data applicable to a given runtime.
+- `id` (REQUIRED): The claim id.
+A [ULID](https://github.com/ulid/spec) that MUST change with each new claim, so that every claim associated with an installation has a unique id.
+This is used to associate the the claim with its result(s).
 - `installation` (REQUIRED): The name of the _installation_.
 This can be automatically generated, though humans may need to interact with it.
 It MUST be unique within the installation environment, though that constraint MUST be imposed externally.
 Elsewhere, this field is referenced as the _installation name_.
 The format of this field must follow the same format used for the `installation` field in the [bundle.json file specification](101-bundle-json.md#the-bundlejson-file).
 - `parameters` (OPTIONAL): Key/value pairs that were passed in during the operation.
 These are stored so that the operation can be re-run.
 Some implementations MAY choose not to store these for security or portability reasons.
 However, there are some caveats.
 See the [Parameters](#parameters) section below for details.
-- `result` (REQUIRED): The outcome of the bundle's last action (e.g. if action is install, this indicates the outcome of the installation.).
-It is an object with the following fields:
-  - `message` (OPTIONAL): A human-readable string that communicates the outcome.
-Error messages MAY be included in `failed` conditions.
-  - `modified` (OPTIONAL): A timestamp indicating the last time this result was modified.
-Executing the installation action MUST set this to a timestamp that matches the claim's `created`.
-Executing any modifying action (`upgrade`, `uninstall`, or a custom action with the property `"modifies": true`) MUST set this field to the time of the operation.
-  - `outputs` (OPTIONAL): List of output names generated by the operation.
-These are stored so that the user can access them after the operation completes.
-Some implementations MAY choose not to store these for security or portability reasons.
-See the [Outputs](#outputs) section for details.
-If this field is not present, it may be assumed that no outputs were generated as a result of the operation.
-  - `started` (OPTIONAL): A timestamp indicating when execution of the operation started.
-  - `status` (REQUIRED): Indicates the status of the last phase transition.
-Valid statuses are:
-    - `cancelled`: The operation was cancelled, potentially during the operation's execution.
-This is an error condition.
-    - `failed`: Failed before completion.
-    - `pending`: Execution has been requested and has not begun.
-This should be considered a temporary status, and the runtime SHOULD work to resolve this to either `failed` or `succeeded`.
-    - `running`: Execution is in progress and has not completed.
-This should be considered a temporary status, and the runtime SHOULD work to resolve this to either `failed` or `succeeded`.
-    - `unknown`: The state is unknown.
-This is an error condition.
-    - `succeeded`: Completed successfully.
-  - `stopped` (OPTIONAL): A timestamp indicating when the execution of the operation stopped.
-- `revision` (REQUIRED): An [ULID](https://github.com/ulid/spec) that MUST change each time the claim is modified.
-It MUST NOT change when a [non-modifying operation](https://github.com/cnabio/cnab-spec/blob/master/101-bundle-json.md#custom-actions) is performed on an installation.
+- `revision` (REQUIRED): The _installation_ revision.
+A [ULID](https://github.com/ulid/spec) that MUST change each time the installation is modified.
+It MUST NOT change when a [non-modifying operation](https://github.com/cnabio/cnab-spec/blob/master/101-bundle-json.md#custom-actions) is performed on the installation.

 > Note that credential data is _never_ stored in a claim.
 For this reason, a claim is not considered _trivially repeatable_.
 Credentials MUST be supplied on each action.
 Implementations of the claims specification are expected to retrieve the credential requirements from the `bundle` field.

 Timestamps in JSON are defined in the [ECMAScript specification](https://www.ecma-international.org/ecma-262/9.0/index.html#sec-date-time-string-format), which matches the [ISO-8601 Extended Format](https://www.iso.org/iso-8601-date-and-time-format.html).

-### ULIDs for Revisions
+### ULIDs

 ULIDs have two properties that are desirable: